 Bathroom Business: Doing It Right

 Ah, the unavoidable.
-Nature calls, even in nature.
-If there’s a bathroom at your campsite, fantastic!
-If not, you’ll need a trowel and some know-how.
+Nature calls, even when you are out in the wild.
+If your campsite has a bathroom, that is great.
+If not, you will need a trowel and some basic know how.
 Dig a hole about six inches deep, do your business, and cover it up.
-And please—pack out used toilet paper or use biodegradable options.
+And please remember to pack out used toilet paper or use biodegradable options.

-For those worried about number one—ladies, a pee rag or pee funnel can be a game-changer.
-Gents, aim wisely.
+For those concerned about number one, ladies might find a pee rag or pee funnel very helpful.
+Gents, aim with care.

 Hair Care: To Wash or Not to Wash?